The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Acknowledgments

 This work was supported by the U.S. National Science Foundation through awards AST-1440226, AST0965625 and AST-0408698 for the ACT project, as well as awards PHY-1214379 and PHY-0855887.
 The development of multichroic detectors and lenses was supported by NASA grants NNX13AE56G and NNX14AB58G.
 ACT operates in the Parque Astron\'{o}mico Atacama in northern Chile under the auspices of the Comisi\'{o}n Nacional de Investigaci\'{o}n Cient\'{i}fica y Tecnol\'{o}gica de Chile (CONICYT), now La Agencia Nacional de Investigaci\'{o}n y Desarrollo (ANID).
 Colleagues at AstroNorte and RadioSky provide logistical support and keep operations in Chile running smoothly.Computing for ACT was performed using the Princeton Research Computing resources at Princeton University, the National Energy Research Scientific Computing Center (NERSC), and the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by the CFI under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund–Research Excellence, and the University of Toronto.

 John Orlowski-Scherer acknowledges support from the Trottier Space Institute Fellowship.
 This work was supported by a grant from the Simons Foundation (CCA 918271, PBL).
 Ricco C. Venterea acknowledges funding and support from the Nexus Scholars Program.
 Nick Battaglia acknowledges the support from NSF grant AST-1910021 and NASA grants 21-ADAP21-0114 and 21-ATP21-0129.
 Erminia Calabrese acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 849169).
-Adam D. Hincks acknowledges support from the Sutton Family Chair in Science, Christianity and Cultures and from the Faculty of Arts and Science, University of Toronto.
+Adam D. Hincks acknowledges support from the Sutton Family Chair in Science, Christianity and Cultures, from the Faculty of Arts and Science, University of Toronto, and from the Natural Sciences and Engineering Research Council of Canada (NSERC) [RGPIN-2023-05014, DGECR-2023-00180].
 Yaqiong Li is supported by the KIC Postdoctoral Fellowship.
 Crist\'obal Sif\'on acknowledges support from the Agencia Nacional de Investigaci\'on y Desarrollo (ANID) through FONDECYT grant no.\ 11191125 and BASAL project FB210003.
 Eve M. Vavagiakis acknowledges support from NSF award AST-2202237.